jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 **1. Are you considering applications from international students?**

 Yes.
-International students will not be eligible for some of the fellowships that are available to US citizens (e.g., the NSF GRFP), but there will still be funding available if you are admitted.
+International students will not be eligible for some of the fellowships that are available to U.S. citizens (e.g., the NSF GRFP), but there will still be funding available if you are admitted.

 **2. I am applying for the Clinical Science program, but your research seems like a good fit with my interests.
 Can you be my primary research advisor?**